AnotherKamila/kamila.is/learning/_posts/2018-11-14-how-routers-work.md

 # 1. High-level Overview

 A switch (or an L2 switch :-) ) is an L2-only thing.
 It knows about L2 stuff such as MAC addresses and ports.
 It does **not** know about anything like IP addresses.
-It has a **forwarding table**: it maps MAC addresses to ports.
+It has a **MAC table**: it maps MAC addresses to ports.

 A router (or an L3 switch by some people's vocabulary) operates on L3 only.
 It knows about L3 stuff such as IP addresses and interfaces and hosts.
 It does **not** know about L2 stuff such as MAC addresses or ports.<sup>[1](#fn1)</sup> It has a **routing table** (details later): a table of subnets/prefixes and how to reach them.